rayon-rs/rayon/rayon-futures/README.md

 - The incoming edge from `F'` represents the edge from the future that was returned to the caller of `spawn_future`.
-This ensures that the future arc will not be freed so long as the caller is still interesting in looking at its result.
+This ensures that the future arc will not be freed so long as the caller is still interested in looking at its result.
 - The incoming edge from `[ deque ]` represents the fact that when the future is enqueued into a thread-local deque (which it only